 History, tourist information, and nearby accommodation

-Mattersey Priory was founded in 1185 to support six Gilbertine canons.
+Mattersey Priory was founded in 1185 to support six Gilbertine canons and was dedicated to St Helen.
 At that time the site was actually an island in the middle of the river, but time and the silting of the river have 'moved' it to the river bank.

 The Gilbertine order was the brainchild of Gilbert, a priest of Lincolnshire, who desired to make his parish churches at Sempringham and West Torrington open for use by 'the poor and the godly'.
 He initially wanted to bestow his gift upon a group of religious men, but he could not find any who were willing to live the strict lifestyle he envisaged.